NicoleGeorge/NicoleGeorge/README.md

 I’m a creative WordPress Developer based and theme expert from Adelaide, Australia, with copywriting smarts.
 I have stitched strategy, words and code for corporates and creatives, helping them convert followers into customers.
 My jams are web design, UX writing & copywriting, but I also cast spells with visual design, SEO strategy & content marketing.

-When you boil it down, I’m a sucker for bloody good design :vampire_woman:, magical conversion copywriting :robot:, spine-chilling CSS :ghost:, ghoulish strategy led development, & uncanny information design
+When you boil it down, I’m a sucker for bloody good design :vampire_woman:, magical conversion copywriting :fairy_woman:, spine-chilling CSS :ghost:, ghoulish full-stack development :zombie_woman:, & uncanny content led strategic development 🍯.

 ### :mage_woman: My Coding Spellbook Includes